magao-x/handbook/observers/reduction/sparkles.rst

 =======================================

 Tips and tricks for using artificial speckles, both the static DM surface speckles and the dynamic ones created using DM probes (which we call "sparkles").
+The key to achieving good results is to record and reduce both the saturated/occulted images (hereafter "sats") and the unsaturated/unocculted images (hereafter "unsats") in exactly the same way.

 Recording Data
 ---------------